ffund/compe-design-project/lab2/input-output.md

 On your Pi, run

 ```
-gpio readall
+gpio-readall
 ```

-This should show the pinout of the Pi, with Broadcom numbering, physical pin numbering,  WiringPi numbering, and the current mode of each pin.
+This should show the pinout of the Pi, with Broadcom numbering, physical pin numbering, and the current mode of each pin.

-Take a screenshot showing the full `gpio readall` output - this shows the default configuration of the pins on boot.
+Take a screenshot showing the full `gpio-readall` output - this shows the default configuration of the pins on boot.

 Also try the